Have You Been Exposed to Asbestos?

 difficulties in the diagnosis and treatment processes.
 Because asbestos

-asbestos fibers to consult a doctor, especially if any symptoms are present.
-In many cases,
+fibers to consult a doctor, especially if any symptoms are present.
+In

-mesothelioma don’t arise until an extended time period after a patient’s
+many cases, mesothelioma doesn’t arise until an extended time period

 Because of the infrequency of peritoneal mesothelioma, its diagnosis is